taylor-s-dean/autosave-zoom-transcript/README.md

 The LaunchAgent is configured to:
 - Start automatically on login
 - Restart automatically if it crashes
-- Run in background-only mode (no window focus)
+- Run in background mode (no window focus required)
 - Check every 10 seconds (configurable in the plist template)
 - Log output to `~/Library/Logs/autosave-zoom-transcript/autosave-zoom-transcript.log` and errors to `autosave-zoom-transcript.error.log`